IxxyXR/Polyhydra/README.md

 Again - I tried to get in touch and didn't get a response.
 I'm not sure what the intended licence of that code is.
 It seems to be a standard copyright attribution but I wonder if this is an oversight more than the real intention of the author.

+Multigrids is ported from work by Wolthera van Hövell tot Westerflier for https://github.com/kde/krita - they generously agreed that my version could be MIT licenced.

-Multigrids is ported from https://github.com/kde/krita and is under the same licence (GPLv3) Portions of grids.cs is from Antiprism and is MIT but should be attributed to Adrian Rossiter and Roger Kaufman: https://github.com/antiprism/antiprism/blob/master/COPYING
+Portions of grids.cs is from Antiprism and is MIT but should be attributed to Adrian Rossiter and Roger Kaufman: https://github.com/antiprism/antiprism/blob/master/COPYING

+Isohedral tilings are from tactile.js https://github.com/isohedral/tactile-js Thanks to Craig Kaplan @TriggerLoop

 My original inspiration was 3DS Max's Hedra plugin which kept me entertained for quite a while nearly 2 decades ago.
 I think credit for that is due to Tom Hudson :-)